MortezaTavasoly/todo-list/README.md

-this project design is inspired by https://www.frontendmentor.io challenges
+this is a Responsive project design from: https://www.frontendmentor.io challenges -created with React
+-able go to dark and light mode